 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

-The Designated Safeguarding Lead (DSL) is Mrs S Chown and the Deputy Designated Safeguarding Leads (DDSL) are Miss L James, Mrs C Smith, Mrs N Price, Mrs J Ellis, Mrs R Geach and Miss M Case.
-The designated person for Children in Care is Miss Lisa James.
+The Designated Safeguarding Lead (DSL) is Mrs S Chown and the Deputy Designated Safeguarding Leads (DDSL) are Miss L James, Mrs C Smith, Mrs N Price, Mrs J Ellis, Mrs R Geach and Mrs C Ridpath.
+The designated person for Children in Care is Mrs J. Ellis.

 Please ensure you have carefully read the Aspire Complaints Procedure below.
 This document outlines clearly the appropriate and timely steps.